marcos150895/lendicoChallenge/README.md

 - champion_mastery_endpoint (RIOT champion mastery endpoint)
 - champion_mastery_summoner_id (Summoner id to filter by id)

-In my mind I putted variable to flexibility the project.
+In my opinion this way the project will be more flexible.

-Defaults arguments:
+Default arguments:
 - DEST (You can put any path, but this path must be valid, and created before running, the path `\tmp` always exists in linux distributions)
 - ACCESS_KEY you need generate API TOKEN
 - master_leagues_endpoint = https://br1.api.riotgames.com/lol/league/v4/masterleagues/by-queue/RANKED_SOLO_5x5